SRI Research Streams

 Hallar Aerosol Research Team (HART)

-Stream Leader: Dr. Gannet Hallar
+Stream Leader: Gannet Hallar

 This research group makes measurements of gases and particles in the atmosphere.
 We then look at the chemical & physical make up of those particles and gases, which helps us understand the source location and impacts.
 We make these measurements at the University of Utah, where we are continuously understanding our urban environment and a mountain-top Lab in Steamboat Springs, Colorado & in the town of Alta, which help us understand the remote environment.